 In summary, the Project would not conflict with any land use plan, policy, or regulation adopted to mitigate an environmental effect.
-The Project would be consistent with the Marin County General Plan, Marin County's LCP, the Coastal Zone Management Act, and other local, regional and state policies.
+The Project would be consistent with the Marin County General Plan, Marin County's LCP, the Coastal Zone Management Act, the Marin State Route 1 Repair Guidelines, and other local, regional and state policies.
 The Project would increase safety for vehicles, bicyclists, pedestrians, and coastal access.
 There would be no impacts.